 How to fix: The schema should only output aggregateRating when a product has at least 1 review.
 Most review apps handle this correctly, but some inject the schema structure with empty values on products with no reviews.
 If this is happening, check the app's settings for a “minimum reviews for schema” option, or contact the app's support team.

-Google's Rich Results Test at search.google.com/test/rich-results is the definitive tool for validating your review schema.
-Enter a product page URL and Google will show you exactly what structured data it finds, whether it's valid, and what errors exist.
+Google's Rich Results Test at search.google.com/test/rich-results is the starting point for validating your schema.
+Enter a product page URL and it shows you exactly what structured data it finds, whether it's valid, and what errors exist.

 Step-by-Step Validation Process

-5. Check for any warnings (yellow) or errors (red).
+aggregateRatingappears with the correctratingValueandreviewCount. - Check for any warnings (yellow) or errors (red).
 Warnings won't prevent rich results but are worth fixing.
-Errors will prevent rich results entirely.
+Errors will block rich results and signal invalid data to AI crawlers too.

-Important distinction: The Rich Results Test renders JavaScript, so it will see schema that's injected client-side.
-However, Google's crawler may not always execute JavaScript when indexing.
-For maximum reliability, your schema should be in the server-rendered HTML source (view page source), not only injected by JavaScript after page load.
-This is also a factor when considering your broader Shopify SEO setup.
+Important for AI Visibility: The Rich Results Test renders JavaScript, so it will see schema that's injected client-side.
+However, AI crawlers (like those powering ChatGPT and Perplexity) may not always execute JavaScript when indexing.
+For maximum AI Readiness, your schema should be in the server-rendered HTML source (view page source), not only injected by JavaScript after page load.
+This is also a factor when considering your broader Shopify SEO and AI Visibility setup.

 Also Test with Schema Markup Validator

 Google's Schema Markup Validator at validator.schema.org checks the technical validity of your schema against the Schema.org specification.
-The Rich Results Test checks whether Google can generate a rich result from your data — the Schema Markup Validator checks whether the underlying structure is technically correct.
-Use both.
+The Rich Results Test checks whether Google can generate a rich result from your data.
+The Schema Markup Validator checks whether the underlying structure is technically correct.
+Use both, because AI engines rely on the Schema.org spec to parse your data.

 Schema for Products Without Reviews

-A common question: should you add review schema to products that don't have any reviews yet?
-The answer is no. Google's guidelines explicitly state that AggregateRating should only be present when there is at least one review.
-Outputting an aggregateRating with a reviewCount of “0” violates Google's structured data guidelines and can result in a manual action (penalty).
+Should you add review schema to products that don't have any reviews yet?
+No. Google's guidelines explicitly state that AggregateRating should only be present when there is at least one review.
+Outputting an aggregateRating with a reviewCount of “0” violates structured data guidelines and can result in penalties.
+It also signals unreliable data to AI engines, which hurts your broader AI Visibility.

 Advanced: Adding Review Schema Manually